PwProjects/Bitey/readme.md

 ## Compatibility

 - Compatible with **Factorio 2.0+**.
-- Works in both single‑player.
+- Works on my machine.
-- Might work in multi-player?
+- It might work in multi-player?
 (Currently untested).
-- Should be compatible with most mods.
+- Should be compatible with most mods (I hope).

-## Known Issues

-- Bitey may occasionally get stuck on complex terrain; it will teleport to the player if separated for too long.

 ## License